Michael Schäfer, CPO

 SCHÄFER: Before I started in the profession, I did my university entrance diploma in a German secondary school.
 The professional education for O&P certificates lasts three years and runs in a dual system, where I worked in a company workshop, learning all the basics of practical O&P, and additionally in a specialized medical school, where all of the theoretical concepts were taught.

-After doing my certificate as a CPO, I worked in a specialized O&P workshop for another four years, improving my performances of patient treatments, and then visited the O&P Bundesfachschule in Germany, where I focused on the German Meister Degree education and the ISPO CAT 2-certification in an additional one-year full-time study.
+After doing my certificate as a CPO, I worked in a specialized O&P workshop for another four years, improving my performances of patient treatments, and then visited the O&P Bundesfachschule in Germany, where I focused on the German Meister Degree education and the ISPO CAT 1-certification in an additional one-year full-time study.
 It was certainly a lot of school and practice, but it was all intended to improve daily practice and allowed me to receive a deep background for my work.

 In the 30 years of my business practice, I completed nearly 200 courses, including specialized certifications for O&P techniques, and I took all of the required refresher courses and visited a lot of conferences and colleagues.
 I also worked on the Meister Certifications Board for 10 years.

-I have given many lectures at national and international O&P conferences, workshop, and courses, and a lot of presentations.
+I have given many lectures at national and international O&P conferences, workshops, and courses, and a lot of presentations.
 To be honest, every new presentation keeps me deeply up to date on the topic.

 O&P ALMANAC: What´s the biggest challenge you face as a practitioner, and how do you deal with it?